How much is Matt Hancock getting paid for I’m a Celebrity 2022?

 Former health secretary will declare his fee to parliament at a later date

-A new report has claimed that Matt Hancock will be paid a fee of £400,000 to appear on I’m a Celebrity...
+Matt Hancock is arguably the most controversial contestant taking part in this year’s series of I’m a Celebrity...
 Get Me Out of Here!

+His participation in the reality contest has been the subject of uproar in the UK, amid the cost of living crisis and ongoing political turmoil.

-The Conservative MP, who resigned as health secretary last year after he was caught kissing his aide Gina Coladangelo, announced earlier this week that he would be featuring on the forthcoming series of the hit ITV reality show.
+The Conservative MP, who resigned as health secretary last year after he was caught kissing his aide Gina Coladangelo, announced that he would be featuring on the forthcoming series of the hit ITV reality show.

 A report in The Sun quotes an inside source on the show as saying: “[Hancock’s] pay deal with I’m A Celebrity is around £400,000 which is one of the largest ever show fees to have been paid out.